 If you're interested in industrial-organizational psychology, you've chosen a field that offers an almost limitless number of career opportunities, and well paying salaries to match.
 Salaries for professionals working in the Industrial-Organizational Psychology (I/O) field are some of the highest paid among psychology careers, and higher than average salaries for all U.S. jobs.

-A 2012 Income and Employment Survey of the membership of the Society for Industrial and Organizational Psychology (SIOP) showed that members who live in Manhattan, other New York metro, San Francisco/San Jose metro, and Los Angeles metro areas reported the highest median incomes.
+The BLS also reported that as of May 2019, the top-paying states for industrial-organizational psychologists were California, Pennsylvania, Maryland and Oklahoma.
+In terms of metropolitan areas, Washington-Arlington-Alexandria, DC-VA-MD-WV reported the highest wages.
 But government positions located in other cities also pay well, especially when adjusting for the cost-of-living in places like New York where housing costs are considerable higher than the national average.

-According to PayScale.com, salaries for I/O government employees, typically thought of as lower paid than those working in the private sector, are some of the highest in the field.
-PayScale.com also states that I/O psychologist salaries are higher for those with organizational development skills, or those who focus more on the "organizational-side" of the industrial-organizational career.
-Typical "O-side" careers focus more on organizational development and effectiveness rather than the processes involved with hiring and retaining employees - which reside more on the "industrial-side" of the career.
+PayScale.com states that I/O psychologist salaries are higher for those with organizational development skills, or those who focus more on the "organizational-side" of the industrial-organizational career.
+Typical "O-side" careers focus more on organizational development and effectiveness rather than the processes involved with hiring and retaining employees -- which reside more on the "industrial-side" of the career.

 Industrial Organizational Psychology Salary Vs Similar Occupations